Tephaany/neuron_wikipedia/README.md

-# wikipedia_searcher
+# intelora-wikipedia_searcher
+A Neuron that gives the summary of a Wikipedia page to the user

 ## Synopsis

-Get the summary of a Wikipedia page.
+Make Intelora provide you the summary of a Wikipedia page.

 ## Installation
 ```